Health and Human Services

 - National Academy of Sports Medicine (NASM) personal trainer certification

 - NOCTI Criminal Justice

 - NOCTI Legal Services

 **In order for students to be eligible for the Colorado State Licensure Exam as a Medical Assistant or Nursing Assistant they will need to pass a certified program in that area after graduation.

 †Many Microsoft® Office certificates can be earned after completing one course.
-Other certificates require more classes to be better prepared, and students who attend Destinations for at least two years will have enough exposure to career readiness education courses to be best prepared for certification testing.
+Other certificates require more classes to be better prepared, and students who attend Destinations for at least two years in their desired pathway will have further exposure to career readiness education courses to be prepared for certification testing.